ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 * TURN OFF WALLPAPER ENGINE:
 it conflicts with this bot and will cause it to not work correctly

+## Make sure you dont have any programs running in the background that take the focus of windows away from PUBG.
+Otherwise the bot will launch the game and not do anything.
+If you have this issue try alt + tabbing to see if the bot works correctly once pubg is the main window again

 if you need more assistance ping me in the discord [Discord Link](https://discord.gg/5CEJVJk)

 # Directions for GUI Bot